 According to House Logic, a standard 20-gauge steel door costs around $1,230, but that investment can more than pay for itself with the amount of value it adds.
 A top-notch front door replacement can bring you a return of around 102 percent, which makes it a great bang for your buck.

 2. Update the Landscaping.

-Over 92 percent of prospective homebuyers use the internet during their search process, meaning a lot of eyes are going to be looking at pictures of your home.
-You want to be able to showcase your property in the best light possible to drive prospective buyers.
+Over 92 percent of prospective homebuyers use the internet during their search process, so you want to be able to showcase your property in the best light possible to drive prospective buyers.
 Updated landscaping can help you stand out from the pack.

 According to Bankrate, a high-quality landscaping job has the potential to net you a whopping 252 percent return in increased home value.
 John Harris, a landscape economist, has said that updated landscaping and lawn care can boost a home’s value by 28 percent, and have it sold 10 percent to 15 percent quicker.